bhauman/bhauman.github.com/drafts/inline-eval.md

 (display-html (str "&lt;p&gt;" (get (look) :desc) "&lt;/p&gt;"))
 </pre></div>

-Actually, let' break out that paragraph tag into it's own function:
+Let's improve our code by breaking out that paragraph tag into its own
+function:

 <div class="cljs-editor-new" data-sci-ctx="main-game"><pre>
 ;; Evalute this to define the paragraph function